 Do you find road signs exciting?
 Have you ever casually sat there, staring at one of the many warning and informative metal plaques, thinking about what it would be like if you were the mini simplistic character unable to leave the boundaries of your flat prison?
-If so, The Pedestrian is for you – a puzzle game which requires you to literally ‘think outside of the box’ and solve a number of tricky sign-jumping puzzles in order to experience more than being the sign of a toilet (I presume this is what you are based upon your visual design).
+If so, The Pedestrian is for you – a puzzle game that requires you to literally ‘think outside of the box’ and solve a number of tricky sign-jumping puzzles in order to experience more than being the sign of a toilet (I presume this is what you are based upon your visual design).

 The Pedestrian was created by Skookum Arts, a small development team from Ohio.
 The three Artist, Programmer and Designers are friends, who have been working on the game since 2013 when it began as a small side-project to help them learn more about game development, with the fourth member providing the audio.
 The excitement around the game led the team to turn it into a full game, showcasing it at various conventions and then submitting it to Kickstarter – where it gained 50% more than their target amount.
 This allowed the game to release on PC in January last year, but today I’m playing the PS5 version which released a few days ago.